pathdata/UNMaSk/DCIS/readme.md

 # Workflow of DCIS segmentation

-### Prepare Data using TrainData
+### Data Preparation

-1. IM-Net used free hand annotation masks and mat files are generated as initial step.
-Stride and patch size can be changed within the code depending on the network parameters.
+1. IM-Net uses free hand annotation masks collected exhaustively by ensuring no regions being missing in each represented tile.
+2. Mat files are generated subsequently.
+3. Stride and patch size can be changed within the code depending on the network parameters.

-2. Convert the mat files to single tfrecord file on for training and validation.
+4. Convert the mat files to single tfrecord file on for training and validation.

 ### Run prediction on the test images in predict_CIS directory using generate_output_DCIS.py script